-The Romanian Covered Bond Legislation has been updated during 2022 in line with the EU Covered Bond Directive The former Law 304/2015 was repealed and replaced by Law 233/2022 ("CB Law") accompanied by a new Covered Bond Regulation ("CB Regulation") issued by the National Bank of Romania ("NBR").
+The Romanian Covered Bond Legislation has been updated during 2022 in line with the EU Covered Bond Directive.
+The former Law 304/2015 was repealed and replaced by Law 233/2022 ("CB Law") accompanied by a new covered bond regulation issued by the National Bank of Romania ("NBR"), i.e. Regulation 10/2022 ("CB Regulation").

-Alpha Bank opened the covered bond market in Romania in April 2019 when it established its EUR 1 billion Global Covered Bond Programme.
-The first issuance of EUR 200 million took place on May 16th, 2019.
+Alpha Bank opened the covered bond market in Romania in April 2019 when it established its EUR 1bn Global Covered Bond Programme.
+The first issuance of EUR 200mn took place on May 16th, 2019.
 The issue is currently listed on the Luxembourg Stock Exchange and the Bucharest Stock Exchange.